 In 2016, a new property was found and purchased at the corner of Allen Road and Hageman Road in northwest Bakersfield.
 The hope is to be moved in and gathering at the new campus by the Summer of 2018.

-Since this historic church was to no longer meet on Olive Drive, it was time to embrace a new name that was simple and centered on God’s call for His people to make disciples.
-The newly named Disciples Church is meeting at an interim location on Allen Road and is enjoying a great season of seeing multiple generations of people connecting and maturing in their faith as they die to self and live to Christ.
-Under Pastor Joshua Kirstine’s leadership, the church has faithfully embraced a season of reformation and return to the longstanding historic Baptist roots of theology and practice.
-The conviction to boldly preach God’s word and to focus on making disciples who make disciples locally and world wide is driving this historic congregation into a bright future of ministry.
-The overall aim is to fulfill the Lord’s Great Commission, which is reflected in Disciples Church’s mission statement: to glorify God through lives transformed by the Gospel of Jesus Christ.
+Since this historic church was to no longer meet on Olive Drive, it was time to embrace a new name that was simple and centered on God’s call for His people to make disciples of Jesus Christ.
+The newly named Disciples Church is meeting at an interim location at the southeast corner of Allen Road and Jomani Drive and is enjoying a great season of seeing multiple generations of people connecting and maturing in their faith as they die to self and live to Christ.
+Under Pastor Joshua Kirstine’s leadership, the church has joyfully embraced an exciting season of reformation and return to the longstanding historic Baptist roots of theology and practice.
+The conviction to fully submit to and boldly preach God’s word is driving their mission to make disciples who make disciples both locally and worldwide.
+In this exciting season of ministry, Disciples Church is committed to fulfill the Lord’s Great Commission and aims to glorify God through lives transformed by the Gospel of Jesus Christ